liza-tennant/liza-tennant.github.io/_publications/2024-10-02-alignment-LLM-agents.md

 We evaluate our approach using the traditional philosophical frameworks of Deontological Ethics and Utilitarianism, quantifying moral rewards for agents in terms of actions and consequences on the Iterated Prisoner's Dilemma (IPD) environment.
 We also show how moral fine-tuning can be deployed to enable an agent to unlearn a previously developed selfish strategy.
 Finally, we find that certain moral strategies learned on the IPD game generalize to several other matrix game environments.
 In summary, we demonstrate that fine-tuning with intrinsic rewards is a promising general solution for aligning LLM agents to human values, and it might represent a more transparent and cost-effective alternative to currently predominant alignment techniques.

+For further detail, please refer to the [blog post](https://liza-tennant.github.io/posts/2024/10/moral-alignment-LLM-agents/).